 A volunteer's training is determined by the type of volunteer activity.
 As outlined in the application process, all volunteer applicants are required to review the district's volunteer manual.
 Translated versions of manual are available in Arabic, Russian, Spanish and Vietnamese.

-Extended Support Volunteers and Volunteer Athletic Coaches also require online safety training, and upload of a photo identification.
+Extended Support Volunteers and Volunteer Athletic Coaches also require online safety training and an upload of a photo identification.
 Volunteer Athletic Coaches require additional Washington Interscholastic Activities Association (WIAA) training.

-A designated individual at the school or program with which you wish to volunteer will provide you with a volunteer orientation, including sign in/out and badge processes.
+A designated individual at the school or program where you wish to volunteer will provide a volunteer orientation, including sign in/out and badge processes.

 Please email Sue Perry

 Everett, WA 98201